syntevo/syntevo.github.io/SmartGit/Latest/GitHub-integration.md

 For a pull request which had been fetched once, there was a special *ref* created which will make it show up in the **Pull Requests** category, even if it is not present on the server anymore.
-In this case, you may use **Drop Local Data** on such a pull request to get rid of the corresponding ref, the local merge commit, all other commits of the pull request and the entry in **Pull Requests** as well.
-It's safe to use **Drop Local Data**, as it will only affect the local repository and you can re-fetch a pull request anytime you like using **Fetch** again.
+In this case, you may use **Drop Local** on such a pull request to get rid of the corresponding ref, the local merge commit, all other commits of the pull request and the entry in **Pull Requests** as well.
+It's safe to use **Drop Local**, as it will only affect the local repository and you can re-fetch a pull request anytime you like using **Fetch** again.

 You can invoke **Review\|Sync** to manually update the displayed